Ed Reynolds (safety): Cleveland Browns

 On September 5, 2016, Reynolds was signed to the Browns' practice squad.
 He was signed to the active roster on October 18, 2016.

 Reynolds was waived/injured by the Browns on August 29, 2017 and placed on injured reserve.
 Reynolds was released by the Browns on September 4, 2017.

 Atlanta Legends

 In 2019, Reynolds joined the Atlanta Legends of the Alliance of American Football.
 The league ceased operations in April 2019.

 Houston Roughnecks

-Reynolds was drafted in the 6th round during phase four in the 2020 XFL Draft by the Houston Roughnecks.
+Reynolds was selected in the 6th round during phase four in the 2020 XFL Draft by the Houston Roughnecks.
 He was waived by January 5, 2020.